iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/kfserving/tutorial.md

     [A/B testing](../../../../../concepts/buildingblocks/#testing-pattern) enables you to compare two versions of an ML model, and select a winner based on a (business) reward metric.
 In this tutorial, you will:

     1. Perform A/B testing.
     2. Specify *user-engagement* as the reward metric.
-This is mocked by Iter8 in this tutorial.
+This metric will be mocked by Iter8 in this tutorial.
     3. Combine A/B testing with [progressive deployment](../../../../../concepts/buildingblocks/#deployment-pattern).
 Iter8 will progressively shift traffic towards the winner and promote it at the end as depicted below.

     ![Quickstart KFServing](../../../images/quickstart-ab.png)